rsmaller/dialog-parser/README.md

 Closed-ended questions, however, will show a `[y\n]?:` prompt.
 Input is similarly recorded when you press `Enter`, but these questions will not record input unless the character `y` or the character `n` are given as input.

+Be careful!
+Some dialog options will be closed off if you make the wrong choices.

 Normally, dialog and questions are printed out character-by-character to perform a sort of typing animation on-screen.
 The `Space` key will skip the typing animation for a piece of dialog or a question.

 After the typing animation is complete, either by pressing `Space` to skip it or simply waiting, pressing `Enter` will progress any dialog.